jd78/NodeEventStore/README.md

 ## Implementing the persistence layer

-In order to implement your own persistence layer, you need to extend nodeEventStore.PersistenceAdapter and register it into the configurator (I'll show it later).
+In order to implement your own persistence layer, you need to extend PersistenceAdapter and register it into the configurator (I'll show it later).
 The methods save, readSnapshot and readEvents must be implemented.
 All methods must return a promise.
 In the save method you need to persist your events and snapshot.